 At the end of Pico Canyon Road, Stevenson Ranch

-While frankly there’s not a lot of buildings to tour here, it’s worth scheduling a hike in the park and dropping in on one of the afternoons the buildings are open for tours.
-Once you head up the hill from the buildings, you’ll come upon remnants of the 1880s oil boom town, including the remnants of Pico Number 4.
+While frankly there's not a lot of buildings to tour here, it's worth scheduling a hike in the park and dropping in on one of the afternoons the buildings are open for tours.
+Once you head up the hill from the buildings, you'll come upon remnants of the 1880s oil boom town, including the remnants of Pico Number 4.
 Pico Number 4 was the longest running oil well in the world when it ceased operation in 1990, and the first commercially successful oil well in the western United States.
 A neat place to stop for ghost town aficionados.
-UPDATE: March 2007: The house is not currently open for tours as the road beyond the gate is closed.
+UPDATE: While the historical buildings are being restored, they are currently not open to the public.
 It's a 1/4 mile walk from the gate.

 Tour a Movie Studio

 This western set is the current home to the townspeople of "Deadwood," a new series running on HBO.
 If you've been to the Cowboy Poetry Festival, you've seen the town crowded with people.
 Now is your opportunity to walk the streets almost solo.
 A guided studio tour of the western town includes a stroll down Main Street and the interiors of the buildings.
 Your guide will share with you moments from the exciting days of filming, past and present.
 The tour would not be complete without a stop at The Melody Ranch Museum, which houses one-of-a-kind movie memorabilia from the last fifty years including Gene Autry's collection.
 Best for kids 12 and over.
 By appointment only; subject to filming.

 Oak of the Golden Dream